 Down syndrome is a genetic condition.
 A person who has Down syndrome is born with an extra copy of the 21st chromosome.
 It’s detected at birth.
 It also can be detected during pregnancy with genetic testing.
 Down syndrome causes some physical and intellectual disabilities.
 Most of the time, it’s at a moderate level.
-If you have a baby with Down syndrome, you will need to feed, dress, diaper, cuddle, hold, talk to, play with, and love him or her like any other infant.
+If you have a baby with Down syndrome, you’ll need to care for, talk to, play with, and love him or her like any other infant.
 It’s important to have high expectations for your baby with Down syndrome.

 Path to improved development

 In many important ways, children who have Down syndrome are very much like other children.
 They have the same moods and emotions, they like to learn new things, play, and enjoy life.
-You can help your child grow and develop by providing as many chances as possible for him or her to do these things.
+You can help your child develop by providing as many chances as possible for him or her to do these things.
 Read to your child and play with him or her, just as you would any other child.
 Help your child to have positive experiences with new people and places.

 Every baby born with Down syndrome is different.
 As your new baby grows, you’ll need to pay special attention to his or her physical and intellectual development.
 Your baby also may have some health problems that require extra care.
 Not all babies born with Down syndrome have health problems.
 Not all babies will have the same health problems.